dilmurod-rozikov/KESCHA/README.md

 # KESCHA
-simple program for learning c#
+simple console program built by me in order to learn c#